Children and Families

 Toll Free: 1-800-300-9558

-*Free of charge services to anyone in Erie County who is experiencing a disturbance of mood, thought, emotion, behavior, or social functioning.
+*Free of charge services to anyone in Erie County who is experiencing a disturbance in mood, thought, emotion, behavior, or social functioning.

 Domestic Relations Section